LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 If not specified on a query string, the default prefix is `eq`.

 ### Searching on Date
-The IBM FHIR Server implements date search as according to the specification.
+The LinuxForHealth FHIR Server implements date search as according to the specification.

 The server supports up to 6 fractional seconds (microsecond granularity) for Instant and DateTime values and all extracted parameter values are stored in the database in UTC in order to improve data portability.